Credit card imprinter

-A credit card imprinter, colloquially known as a ZipZap machine, click-clack machine or Knuckle Buster, is a manual device that was used by merchants to record payment card transactions before the advent of payment terminals.
+A credit card imprinter, colloquially known as a ZipZap machine, Click Clack or Knuckle Buster, is a manual device that was used by merchants to record payment card transactions before the advent of payment terminals.

 The device works by placing the customer’s credit card into a bed in the machine, then layering carbon paper forms over the card.
 A bar is slid back and forth over the paper to create an impression of the embossed card data and the merchant information on the imprinter.
 The customer signs these paper forms, with one copy as the customer receipt and the other kept by the merchant.